X3I/poketwo.com/items/masterball.md

 description: >
   The Master Ball is a type of Poké Ball
-  In a wild encounter, it can catch a single wild Pokémon without fail (with the exception of the ghost Marowak in Pokémon Tower, Kyurem while it is under Ghetsis's control, Dusk ManeUS/Dawn WingsUM Necrozma at the Altar of the SunneUS/Altar of the MooneUM, Ultra Necrozma at the Megalo Tower and a Pokémon if it's in the semi-invulnerable turn of an attack).
+  In a wild encounter, it can catch a single wild Pokémon without fail (with the exception of the ghost Marowak in Pokémon Tower and other encounter Pokémon if it's in the semi-invulnerable turn of an attack, such as bosses)
 ---

 ![master ball](/img/items/masterball.png)